socketry/falcon/guides/cluster-deployment/readme.md

 ## Network Topology

-The [cluster example](https://github.com/socketry/falcon/tree/main/examples/cluster) runs Falcon and Envoy in the same network namespace.
-Its Envoy service uses `network_mode: service:falcon`, so `127.0.0.1` and `localhost` refer to the same loopback interface for both processes.
+Falcon and Envoy can run in the same network namespace, allowing workers to bind to loopback addresses while remaining reachable by Envoy.
+With Docker Compose, `network_mode: service:falcon` gives the Envoy service access to Falcon's network namespace, so `127.0.0.1` and `localhost` refer to the same loopback interface for both processes.

 Without a shared network namespace, Envoy cannot connect to worker endpoints bound to Falcon's loopback interface.
 In a different deployment topology, bind workers to an interface that Envoy can reach and apply the appropriate network access controls.